sandraalsayar/magicshop-game/README.md

 Copyright © 2019 SandraAlsayar
 # magicshop-game
+My presentation of this game is on YouTube!
+Link: https://youtu.be/fL5SUFJNCHk

 Magic Shop is a GBA game I created using the GBA emulator and C language.
 All of the artwork and code is mine.
 Music is by Smyang Piano